Laurel Meadow

 Height: 25 1/2 ”; Width: 47 1/2”; Depth 22”

-Click on image to see detail
+Click on Photo to see larger images.

 18th Century English Oak Chest